bark-protocol/crowdfunding-application/README.md

 ## Disclaimer

-The information provided in this repository is for informational purposes only and does not constitute financial, legal, or investment advice.
+This repository is for informational purposes only and does not constitute financial, legal, or investment advice.
 Participants should seek professional guidance before engaging with the BARK Protocol platform.
-Participation involves risks including market volatility and regulatory changes.
-By using our platform, you acknowledge and accept these risks.

 ### NEXT.js

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This project uses [Next.js](https://nextjs.org/) and was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Getting Started with Next.js

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev